-Over the holidays this year, I grew more as human than I have in the past 3-5 years.
+I grew more as human during the holiday season of 2018 than I had the previous decade.
 For you to understand, you need some back-story.

 And I did.